lwthiker/curl-impersonate/README.md

 This repository contains the build process for `curl-impersonate`.
 The actual patches to `curl` are maintained in a [separate repository](https://github.com/lwthiker/curl) forked from the upstream curl.
 The changes are maintained in the [impersonate-firefox](https://github.com/lwthiker/curl/tree/impersonate-firefox)  and [impersonate-chrome](https://github.com/lwthiker/curl/tree/impersonate-chrome) branches.

 ## Sponsors
+Sponsors help keep this project open and maintained.
+If you wish to become a sponsor, please contact me directly at: lwt at lwthiker dot com.
 <a href="https://serpapi.com/">
   <img src="https://i.imgur.com/CBOSxrm.png" alt="Logo"  width="165px" height="65px">
 </a>